jacobdarrossi/jacobdarrossi/README.md

 **Senior Tech Lead & Cloud Solutions Architect**

-With over 11 years of experience, I currently lead technical decisions and design scalable cloud architectures at **Gsurf**.
+With over 12 years of experience, I currently lead technical decisions and design scalable cloud architectures at **Gsurf**.

-📉 **Why is my contribution graph empty?**
-Most of my work involves proprietary code protected by strict **NDAs** and enterprise security protocols.
 I focus on high-level architecture, infrastructure cost optimization, and backend logic for private repositories, which doesn't reflect on this public graph.

 🔭 **Current Focus:**
 - Designing Serverless & Microservices Architectures on AWS